Battle of Bunker Hill: First attack

+Second attack

 The regulars reformed on the field and marched out again, this time navigating a field strewn with dead and wounded comrades.
 This time, Pigot was not to feint; he was to assault the redoubt directly, possibly without the assistance of Howe's force.
 Howe advanced against Knowlton's position along the rail fence, instead of marching against Stark's position along the beach.
 The outcome of the second attack was very much the same as the first.
 One British observer wrote, "Most of our Grenadiers and Light-infantry, the moment of presenting themselves lost three-fourths, and many nine-tenths, of their men.
 Some had only eight or nine men a company left."
 Pigot's attack did not enjoy any greater success than Howe, and he ordered a retreat after almost 30 minutes of firing ineffective volleys at the colonial position.
 The second attack had failed.

 Meanwhile, confusion continued in the rear of the colonial forces.
 General Putnam tried with limited success to send additional troops from Bunker Hill to the forward positions on Breed's Hill to support the embattled regiments.
 One colonial observer wrote to Samuel Adams afterwards, "it appears to me that there was never more confusion and less command".
 Some companies and leaderless groups of men moved toward the field; others retreated.
 They were running low on powder and ammunition, and the colonial regiments suffered from a hemorrhage of deserters.
 By the time that the third attack came, there were only 700–800 men left on Breed's Hill, with only 150 in the redoubt.
 Connecticut's Captain John Chester saw an entire company in retreat and ordered his company to aim muskets at them to halt the retreat; they turned about and headed back to the battlefield.